On the derived category of the Iwahori-Hecke algebra: Spaces of L-parameters

 The scheme $\Ncal_G$ is irreducible and a finite union of (locally closed) $G$-orbits for the adjoint action, as $G$ is reductive.
 Let $Z\subset \Ncal_G$ be such a $G$-orbit and let $\Gcal_Z\subset G\times Z$ be the $Z$-group scheme of centralizers of the points in $Z$, i.e.~the fiber $G_z$ of $\Gcal_Z$ over $z\in Z$ is the centralizer of $z$ in $G$.
 Then the translation action makes $f^{-1}(Z)$ (if non-empty) into a right $\Gcal_Z$-torsor.
 In particular in this case we have $\dim f^{-1}(Z)=\dim Z+\dim_Z \Gcal_Z=\dim Z+\dim G_z=\dim G$, where $z\in Z$ is any (closed) point.
 The scheme $X_G$ now is the union of the locally closed subsets $f^{-1}(Z)$, where $Z$ runs over all the $G$-orbits in $\Ncal_G$.
 As all these locally closed subsets (if $\neq\emptyset$) have dimension $\dim G$, their closures are precisely the irreducible components of $X_G$.
 It follows that $X_G$ is equi-dimensional of dimension $\dim G$ as claimed. \end{proof}

 \begin{rem} (a) The proof implies that the irreducible components of $X_G$ are indexed by a subset of the $G$-orbits in $\Ncal_G$.
-We expect that the conclusion of (ii) holds true for a general reductive group, i.e.~the scheme $X_G$ should be reduced, its irreducible components should be in bijection with the $G$-orbits in the nilpotent cone and at the generic points of the irreducible components the element $\phi$ should be regular semi-simple.\\ (b) The only ingredient in the proof of (i) that uses the assumption that $G$ is reductive is the fact that $G$ acts with only finitely many orbits on its nilpotent cone.
+We expect that the conclusion of (ii) holds true for a general reductive group, i.e.~the scheme $X_G$ should be reduced and a complete intersection.
+Its irreducible components should be in bijection with the $G$-orbits in the nilpotent cone and at the generic points of the irreducible components the element $\phi$ should be regular semi-simple.
+The first part ($X_G$ is reduced and a complete intersection) can be deduced from \cite[Corollary 2.4, Proposition 2.7]{DHKM} (compare also \cite[Proposition 3.1.6]{Zhu}) after noting that $X_G$ is a connected component of the fiber over $C$ of the scheme $\underline{Z}^1(W_F^\circ/P_F,G)$ of loc.~cit.. \\ (b) The only ingredient in the proof of (i) that uses the assumption that $G$ is reductive is the fact that $G$ acts with only finitely many orbits on its nilpotent cone.
 More precisely, let $G$ be an arbitrary linear algebraic group and let $G\hookrightarrow {\rm GL}_m$ be a faithful representation.
 Then the proof of (i) works if $G$ acts with finitely many orbits on $\Lie G\cap \Ncal_{\GL_m}$.
 This is not true in general, even if $G$ is a parabolic subgroup in $\GL_m$, see \cite{BoosM}: it follows from loc.~cit.~that this fails in the case of a Borel subgroup in $\GL_m$ for $m\geq 6$.
-The following example shows that also the statement of the Proposition fails for Borel subgroups of ${\rm GL}_n$ for $n\geq 9$.
+The following example shows that also the statement of the proposition fails for Borel subgroups of ${\rm GL}_n$ for $n\geq 9$.
 We did not check that this is the optimal bound.
 It is very likely possible that $X_B$ is not equi-dimensional if $B$ is a Borel subgroup in ${\rm GL}_6$. \end{rem} \begin{expl} Let $r,d>0$ and $n=rd$.
 Let $B\subset \GL_n$ be the Borel subgroup of upper triangular matrices and let where each entry $q^i$ appears $r$ times.
 Then a given element $N=(n_{ij})_{ij}\in {\Lie B}$ satisfies $N\phi_0=q\phi_0 N$ if and only if

 Scaling $\phi_0$ by multiplication with elements of the center $Z\cong \Gbb_m$, we obtain a closed embedding $\Gbb_m\times \prod_{i=1}^{d-1}\Abb^{r^2}\hookrightarrow X_B$.
 The $B$-orbit of this closed subscheme is irreducible and of dimension